graphql/graphql-spec/rfcs/DeferStream.md

 * `label`: The string that was passed to the label argument of the `@defer` or `@stream` directive that corresponds to this results.
 * `data`: The data that is being delivered incrementally.
 * `path`: a list of keys (with plural indexes) from the root of the response to the insertion point that informs the client how to patch a subsequent delta payload into the original payload.
-* `is_final`: A boolean that is present and `true` when this payload is the last payload that will be sent for this operation.
+* `isFinal`: A boolean that is present and `false` when there are more payloads that will be sent for this operation.
 * `errors`: An array that will be present and contain any field errors that are produced while executing the deferred or streamed selection set.
+* `extensions`: For implementors to extend the protocol

 Note: The `label` field is not a unique identifier for payloads.
 There may be multiple payloads with the same label for either payloads for `@stream`, or payloads from a `@defer` fragment under a list field.
 The combination of `label` and `path` will be unique among all payloads.